vcl/vcl/modules/button/README.md

 [basic example](/demo/example-basic.html)

-A button can appear to be disabled through `vclDisabled` class and/ or `disabled` attribute.
+A button can appear to be disabled through `disabled` class and/ or `disabled` attribute.

-The default variant support a selected state via `vclSelected` as well.
+The default variant support a selected state via `selected` as well.

 [selected example](/demo/example-selected.html)

 If text exceeds the button's width, the text is cut off and does not break into a new line.
-With the `vclOverflowEllipsis` modifier and ellipsis is shown.
+With the `overflow-ellipsis` modifier and ellipsis is shown.

 [overflow-label example](/demo/example-overflow-label.html)